cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 : Besides its normal English meaning, the term "expected" is used to describe requirements beyond CBOR validity that an application has on its input data.
-Well-formed (processable at all), valid (checked by a valdity-checking generic decoder), and expected (checked by the application) form a hierarchy of layers of acceptability.
+Well-formed (processable at all), valid (checked by a validity-checking generic decoder), and expected (checked by the application) form a hierarchy of layers of acceptability.

 Stream decoder: